 In addition, if you've previously been denied, it's important to shop around and find a life insurance provider with more flexible underwriting standards, which could make it easier for you to get approved.

-With Ethos, for example, an in-person medical exam isn't required.
+With Ethos, we provide life insurance with no medical exam required.
+For example, an in-person medical exam isn't required.
 We'll ask you a few basic health questions about your personal and family medical history, as well as your current prescription information.
 Based on your responses, we'll match you with one of our policies.
 Term life insurance is available for applicants aged 20-65, and whole life insurance is available up to age 85.

 If you have questions about buying online life insurance, check out our life insurance 101 resource.
 It'll explain how life insurance works, what it covers, what types of coverages are available, and how much it costs.
 Not sure how much coverage to get?
 You can use the coverage calculator to get started.
 Plus, you can always speak to a live agent if you need help.